Professional Experience Placement (PEP)

 PrerequisitesCAM101 AND CAM102

+Approximately 20 hours per week of face to face and online learning activity.
 The unit is organised around weekly cases consisting of lectures/presentations, facilitated small group learning sessions, practicals and tutorials.
-This unit is web-dependent including on-line discussion and assessment.
-Students will attend clinical attachmentsand community organisations over the course of the semester.
+The number of hours varies each week depending on the number of lectures and practical sessions.
+Students will attend clinical attachments and community organisations over the course of the semester.
 Students must be available full time Monday - Friday with some compulsory out of hours activities scheduled throughout the semester.

 |Timetable||View the lecture timetable | View the full unit timetable|